sanand0/til/til.md

 ## Dec 2025

+- 27 Dec 2025.
+[Immune: A Journey Into the Mysterious System That Keeps You Alive](https://www.goodreads.com/book/show/57517317-immune) by Philipp Dettmer explains the war our immune system wages daily.
+[Claude](https://claude.ai/share/71db0b01-f112-4209-a163-793781eb159e)
+  - Immunology is, as science writer Ed Yong memorably put it, "where intuition goes to die."
+It's the kind of subject that makes medical students weep and practicing physicians throw up their hands.
+  - We have an **innate immune system**.
+Genetically programmed for common pathogens.
+Fast, but limited.
+Like:
+    - **Macrophages**: beat cops that patrol tissues and eat dozens of bacteria before dying.
+    - **Neutrophils**: SWAT team that rush in, spray toxic chemicals (with collateral damage), and die.
+They rip out their own DNA to make nets that trap bacteria!
+    - **Natural killer cells**: bouncers that kill cells without an ID or have been infected (cancer, virus).
+    - **Dendritic cells**: spies that capture pieces of invaders and present them to the adaptive immune system.
+    - **Mast cells**: alarms that explode and release histimine (causing inflammation) to call for backup.
+    - **Eoisinophils**: bombers that drop toxic enzymes to melt parasitic worms too large to eat.
+  - The **adaptive immune system** is smarter and slower (days to weeks).
+It generates millions of cells with random DNA to create a 3D sheet with loops to grab specific antigens.
+It combines:
+    - ~40 Variable segments: "gloves" of ~95 amino acids to grab antigens.
+Like a 4x4 lego brick.
+    - ~25 Diversity segments: "fingers" of ~15 amino acits for the glove to grab better.
+Like a 1x2 lego piece.
+    - ~6 Joining segments: "tips" of 3-5 amino acids to connect glove to arm.
+Like a 1x1 stud.
+    - It randomly chews off a a bit from the ends and adds a few random bits to create ~10^15 potential combinations.
+  - When a new cell is born, the Thymus (near the upper chest) tests if it can attach to invaders and whether it's peaceful to body cells.
+Failing cells are killed. ~2% survive and go to the lymph nodes.
+  - These can be:
+    - **Helper T cells**: generals that coordinate the immune response by activating B cells, killer T cells, and macrophages.
+    - **Killer T cells**: soldiers that inject toxins into infected cells to kill them.
+    - **B cells**: factories that churn out antibodies that stick to invaders, gum them up, and tag them for destruction.
+  - When we get sick, the dendritic cell grabs an antigen (piece of an invader), sends it to the nearest lymph node, and if a Helper T cell recognizes it, it activates the B cells and Killer T cells specific to that invader.
+This can take days, and multiplies ~1,000x every ~2 days.
+  - Also, the B cells divide with intentional mutations and evolve to find mutants that catch invaders better.
+Better fits multiply faster.
+  - "Immune boosting" is a misnomer.
+We really want balance, and diet, fruit, vitamins, antioxidants, probiotics, sleep, exercise, stress reduction, social connection, etc. help.
+But vaccines are the best way to train the immune system.
+  - Every breath and meal draws in invaders.
+They're catalogued and tolerated or destroyed.
+It's incredible!
+  - Measles reduces immune memory 11-73%, wiping out years of immunity to other diseases.
+So, when I had measles in 2009 _after_ my splenectomy in 2004, I had a double whammy.
+Damn!
+Didn't know that.
 - 26 Dec 2025.
 Some books, like [The Choice](https://www.goodreads.com/book/show/30753738-the-choice), aren't meant to be summarized.
 I can't even summarize the [summary](https://claude.ai/share/a972c2a2-ab27-4470-b2b2-74c4d7a92eea).
 - 26 Dec 2025.
 [The Origin of Consciousness in the Breakdown of the Bicameral Mind](https://www.goodreads.com/book/show/22478.The_Origin_of_Consciousness_in_the_Breakdown_of_the_Bicameral_Mind) by Julian Jaynes proposes that introspective consciousness emerged ~3,000 years ago.
 Unproven but unfalsified.
 [Claude](https://claude.ai/share/b2cea7b2-97b4-4d16-98dd-4359b0965ba9)
   - He theorizes that until ~3,000 years ago, the right part of the brain generated "voices" the left part obeyed.
 The Iliad heard voices.
 The Odyssey has a self-aware hero.